-There were 4.6 million new units issued in the Fund (under the Distribution Reinvestment Plan) and 0.2 million units redeemed during the year (under the three Withdrawal Offers), as disclosed in note 17 to the financial statements.
-As at the date of this report there are 170.7 million units on issue compared to 166.3 million as at 30 June 2019.
+There were 4.6 million new units issued in the Fund (under the Distribution Reinvestment Plan) as disclosed in note 17 to the financial statements.
+As at the date of this report there are 175.7 million units on issue compared to 170.7 million as at 30 June 2020.